This article outlines what User Groups is, how it helps you, and everything you need to know about its functionality.

 How to Create a User Group

-To create a user group, you must have admin access to your organisation.
+To create a user group, you must have standard user access to your organisation.

 If you do, select your organisation name on the Groups sidebar, and click the blue 'Add' button.
 Next, type in a name for the group, click 'User Group', then click 'Add Group' (shown below).